 Thank you for your interest in El Instituto’s MA program at the University of Connecticut!

-To be admitted to the International Studies, M.A. graduate program, the applicant must apply to and meet the admission standards of the UConn Graduate School, as well as other standards established by the graduate program in the Department of El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies.
+To be admitted to the M.A. graduate program in Latina/o and Latin American Studies, the applicant must apply to and meet the admission standards of the UConn Graduate School, as well as other standards established by the graduate program in the Department of El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies.
 If you wish to apply to our graduate program, application materials can be found below.
 All applications are submitted online.

 We only accept applications for Fall admissions.